Catherine Lacavera is Google’s director of IP and litigation.

 Today, Lacavera receives a Doctor of Laws, honoris causa from the University of Toronto for her excellence in the professions and as “a globally recognized leader in the field of intellectual property law.”
 She is among 16 people being recognized by the University of Toronto with honorary degrees in 2017.

-Below, are three things you should know about Lacavera, including the unconventional path she took at U of T to becoming a lawyer – one she says made all the difference.
+U of T News asked each of the honorary graduates to share an iconic Canadian moment – a feeling or experience they wish each of their fellow graduates could share.
+Below, are three things you should know about Lacavera, including the unconventional path she took at U of T to becoming a lawyer – one she says made all the difference – and her Canadian moment.

 Defending 1,000 patent claims globally: